Unit 2 Summary

 How do seat belts keep you safe?

-Newton's First Law Applied
+Newton's First Law Applied:

 The soccer ball will remain at rest unless acted upon by an external force.
 The foot applies a push force to the ball and the ball will continue with constant speed and direction unless acted upon by an unbalanced force.

-To examine the forces that are being acted upon an object, we use a free-body diagram.
-A free-body diagram is a sketch of the object that shows all of the forces acting on the object shown.
+examine the forces that are being acted upon an object, we use a free-body diagram.
+A free-body diagram is a

 In this free-body diagram, we are examining the forces acting upon a football that has has been kicked into the air.
 The football was at rest until an unbalanced force acted upon it (the foot).
 As the football travels at a constant speed in the air, a normal force and a gravitational force act upon the football.
 The football will continue to travel at a constant speed until an unbalanced force acts upon it.